 Urfa Biber Chile Peppers

-Urfa Biber chile peppers are available in the summer and fall months.
+Urfa Biber chile peppers are available fresh in the summer through fall in eastern Europe.

 Urfa Biber chile peppers, botanically classified as Capsicum annuum, are a rare variety that belongs to the Solanaceae or nightshade family.
 Also known as Isot peppers, the peppers are named after Urfa, which is a town in southern Turkey located along the Syrian-Turkey border, and the word biber is Turkish for "pepper."
 Urfa Biber chile peppers have a mild to moderate level of spice when fresh, averaging 7,500 SHU, but as they are cured and dried, the heat can increase to 30,000-50,000 SHU on the Scoville scale.
 The peppers are grown in terroir unique to Urfa, cultivated in rolling hills, sandy soil, and extreme temperatures, and the pods are only used fresh in their native region.
 Urfa Biber chile peppers are known globally for their use as a dried spice and are ground into earthy, tannic flakes.
 Since 2013, a civil war in Syria has increased the demand for Urfa Biber chile peppers worldwide due to the limited availability of the pepper’s main competitor, the Aleppo chile pepper.

 Urfa Biber chile peppers are an excellent source of vitamins A and C and are a good source of potassium, iron, and B-complex vitamins.
 The peppers also contain capsaicin, which is the chemical compound that triggers the brain to feel the sensation of heat or spice.
 Capsaicin has been shown to provide anti-inflammatory properties and stimulate the release of endorphins, which act as natural painkillers within the body.